St Pancras, London: Metropolitan borough

 The parish of St Pancras was administered by a vestry until the Metropolitan Borough of St Pancras was established in 1900.
 In 1965 the borough was combined with two others to form the London Borough of Camden.

 In the 1950s, St Pancras Council gained a reputation for left-wing radicalism and was referred to as "the most freakish borough in London.”
-The council refused to take part in civil defence preparations for war which local councils were obliged to provide.
+The council refused to take part in civil defence preparations for war, which local councils were obliged to provide.
 The Home Office monitored Mayor John Lawrence, and as of 2016, still refuses Freedom of Information requests related to him on the grounds of protecting national security.

 Housing was in excess demand after the damage and disruption of the Second World War.
 There was strong opposition to the Rent Act 1957, which led to a series of decisions that caused serious financial difficulty.
 John Lawrence and several other councillors were expelled from the Labour Party in 1958 but continued to serve as Independent Socialists.
 The Conservative Party won the 1958 council election.

 In 1960, a widespread rent strike in the district led to rioting in September.

 St Pancras battalions

 From 1859 to 1955, the St Pancras produced dedicated military units for the British Army, initially infantry battalions and later anti-aircraft and searchlight regiments.
 A high proportion of the recruits were drawn from working-class districts of St Pancras, such as Camden Town.

 At the start of World War I, the St Pancras Battalion was part of the London Regiment and known as 19th (County of London) Battalion, The London Regiment (St Pancras).
 The increase in wartime recruitment led to it being split into two battalions (each around a thousand strong), the 1/19th and 2/19th, with the 3/19th established as a training battalion.

 These three St Pancras battalions were joined by a fourth, a Pals battalion, which joined a different regiment, the Rifle Brigade (The Prince Consort's Own), as the 16th (Service) Battalion, Rifle Brigade (St Pancras).
 It also established a training battalion, the 17th (Reserve) Battalion, which spent most of the war on Wimbledon Common.

-During World War I these three front line battalions were deployed:
+During World War I, these three frontline battalions were deployed: